Ilm-ud-Din

 Ilm Deen, also written as Alimuddin (4 December 1908 – 31 October 1929), was an Indian Muslim carpenter who assassinated a book publisher named Mahashe Rajpal Malhotra for publishing the book Rangila Rasul, which was deemed derogatory towards the Islamic prophet Muhammad by Muslims.
 He was executed for this crime.

 In Pakistan, a full-length feature film has been produced on the life of Alimuddin and screened on television worldwide.

 Background

 Mahashe Rajpal published an anonymous pamphlet in 1923 titled Rangila Rasul, which contained a discourteous interpretation of the hadiths of Sahih al-Bukhari, among other sources, along with a salacious commentary.
-The book was considered highly controversial due to its satire of the marital life of the prophet Muhammad.
+The book was considered highly controversial due to its satire of the marital life of Muhammad.

 Various sections of the Indian Muslim community started a movement demanding that the book be banned.
 In 1927, the administration of the British Raj enacted a law prohibiting insults aimed at founders and leaders of religious communities.